dwightmulcahy/dokuwiki-plugin-cacheexpiry/README.md

-Here’s a complete `README.md` you can drop into the plugin:

----

 # Cache Expiry (cacheexpiry)

 Control **DokuWiki render cache** per page using simple `REFRESH` markers and optional **per-namespace defaults**.
 The plugin also **shows the next refresh time inline** (syntax-based rendering), and respects your DokuWiki **server timezone**.